-Don't arrive in Croatia wishing you'd packed a sweater, sunscreen (Croatian weather can be fickle), extra cash or aqua shoes.
+Here are five tips, from packing the right clothing (Croatian weather can be fickle), to carrying extra cash and a pair of aqua shoes.
 Be prepared for all the elements with these tips.

 Croatia's bus system is efficient, and their trains are good too – not to mention the friendly locals you may meet while catching public transport.